 Following the recommendation of the audit committee, we were appointed by [state by whom or which body the auditor was appointed] on [date] to audit the financial statements for the year ending [date] and subsequent financial periods.
-The period of total uninterrupted engagement is [X] years, covering the years ending [date] to [date] to [date].
+The period of total uninterrupted engagement is [X] years, covering the years ending [date] to [date].

-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the group or the parent company and we remain independent of the group and the parent company in conducting our audit.
+The non-audit services prohibited by the FRC's Ethical Standard were not provided to the parent company and we remain independent of the parent company in conducting our audit.